saimwani/multiON/README.md

 We know that roadblocks can come up while installing Habitat, we are here to help!
 For installation issues in habitat, feel free to raise an issue in this repository, or in the corresponding habitat repository.

-Install pytorch from https://pytorch.org/ according to your machine configuration.
-The code is tested on pytorch v1.4.0.

 ## Setup
 Clone the repository and install the requirements: